CHOICE-Inc/choice/README.md

 Steps to get the development environment running.

-- Use DBqueries.txt to set up database and tables using SQL and PostgreSQL
+- Use DBtables.sql to set up database and tables using SQL and PostgreSQL
+- Use mockData.sql to place temporary, fake data into the database tables for testing [Delete this before moving into production]

 ## Screen Shot